learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 which slowly moves `count` to a place where it is no longer less than 3, thus ending the loop.

-But writing `count = count + 1` is a bit long-winded (although very clear, sometimes a few extra keystrokes can save you headaches with debugging if you aren't too clever about saving a few keystrokes).
-This pattern of making a change to the thing that you want to assign to update or "mutate" is very common.
-Ruby has a shorthand for this.
+But writing `count = count + 1` is a bit long-winded (although very explicit;
+sometimes a few extra keystrokes can save you headaches with debugging, especially when you're first learning to code).
+This pattern of "incrementing" a variable is very common, so Ruby includes a shorthand for it.
 It's like a contraction in conversation: very few English speakers say "can not," "have not," or "would not" **all** the time.
 You're likely to hear them use _contractions_ (from the Latin: "pulling together") like "can't," "haven't," and "wouldn't."
-So we can link addition and assignment, like above, with:
+In the code below, we are combining (or contracting) the addition and assignment with a single operator, `+=`:

 ```ruby
 count += 1 # take the value of count, add one to it and then re-assign that result to count
 ```

-Unsurprisingly `-=` does the reverse of `+=`: it does a reduction of the variable's value and re-assigns it to the variable.
+Unsurprisingly `-=` does the reverse of `+=`: it "decrements" the variable's value and re-assigns the new value to the variable.
 Multiplication and division are also supported `*=` and `/=`.
 There's even modulo-assignment with `%=`, should you need it!

 Try out using these to shorten loops.